 After I signed up for Kairos, the school mailed a letter to my parents with instructions on what to do for the retreat and to mail in personalized letters for me.
 My forward thinking parents were happy to share these instructions with me and let me write my own submission.

 My letter entirely consisted of inside jokes only me and my friends would understand.
-I made references to one of my friend’s cat: Mischief the Kitten, and to video games we would play at our LAN parties.
+I made references to one of my friend’s cat, and to video games we would play at our LAN parties.
 There wasn’t an ounce of truth to any of it, and it was utterly hilarious if you were in the know.
 One of my friends later told me his mouth was bleeding from biting down so hard trying not to laugh when my letter was read aloud.
 It was a very somber moment, and I threw a bomb in it without any of the Kairos leaders ever finding out.
 For me, a genuine letter from my parents would have been a disappointment by comparison.

 After this we were sent back to our rooms for “prayer”.
 In reality, it was to find even more letters on our private desks.
 These were from other students who had already gone to Kairos.
 Since all of my closest friends were at the same Kairos as me, almost all of the letters said the same thing: “Hey, I don’t really know you that well but maybe we could talk after you get back from the wonderful Kairos retreat!”.
 Yeah right.